vsetchinfc/beliefs-in-wreaths-google-ads/BUDGET-CLARIFICATION.md

 ## Bottom Line

-**$20/day = ~$1,420 total = 70-90 sales = $10,500-13,500 revenue**
+**$15/day = ~$1,065 total = 50-70 sales = $7,500-10,500 revenue**

-This is a REALISTIC and ACHIEVABLE Christmas campaign!
+This is a REALISTIC and ACHIEVABLE Christmas campaign with $15/day!

-Much better than the micro-budget we initially thought.
-The $20/day budget should generate excellent ROI.
+We'll need to be highly strategic and efficient, but can still drive meaningful Christmas sales with this budget.

 ---